YORK CITY SOUTH

 Charles and Sam go out onto the pitch for the pre match warm up with the players.
 Everyone is making us feel very welcome.
 The players come in.
 Colin pops up again, as he did throughout the afternoon, keeping things moving for Charles and Sam, letting me know what happens next, whilst seeing to his many other match day duties.
 He takes us to meet the referee, coming out, we spy Chris Brass, Charles' favourite.
 Colin tells Chris to go out onto the pitch for a photo with the boys.
 Chris, with knee still not quite right, gingerly stoops down to do the honours.

 2:50.
 Back inside the tunnel and straight into City's dressing room.
 Charles and Sam walk around, shaking hands with all the players, Billy McEwan also shakes both their hands as he does a last rallying call to his players.
 Its the big moment.
-Charles and Sam lead City onto the pitch, have a kick around with the team and then seem to spend an age on the touch line as we applaud as what seems like the whole team walk forward one by one to receive a trophy.
+Charles and Sam lead City onto the pitch, have a kick around with the team and then seem to spend an age on the touch line as we applaud as what seems like the whole team walk forward, one by one, to receive one of the many end of season trophies.

 For the big one, Margo Fenton walks out to present the trophy.
 Sophie gives her a great big hug and greets her like a great aunt who she hasn't seen for a long time.
 Dave Merris steps forward to receive the clubmen award and then another big moment for the boys.
 Into the centre circle they go, meeting and greeting the officials (again) and Farnborough captain.
 All week, I'd been telling Charles that the ref would use a £2 coin for the toss and slip it into Charles hand.
 In reality, it was a shiny old penny which went straight back into the ref's pocket.